Photoroom/datago/README.md

 Samples are exposed in the Python scope as python native objects, using PIL and Numpy base types.
 Speed will be network dependent, but GB/s is typical.
 Depending on the front ends, datago can be rank and world-size aware, in which case the samples are dispatched depending on the samples hash.

-how can I add in a markdown readme in github a reference to an existing image in the repository ?

 ![Datago organization](assets/447175851-2277afcb-8abf-4d17-b2db-dae27c6056d0.png)

 <details> <summary><strong>Use it</strong></summary>